 - Do not charge any fee.
 Confirm in writing that there is no deposit, training fee, or onboarding amount collected from the intern.

 - Assign a supervisor.
-Make one person responsible for training and regular check ins.
+Make one person responsible for training and regular check-ins.

 - Limit workload.
 Keep the intern away from continuous standalone roles that look like a full time position.